mikaelvesavuori/mikrovalid/README.md

 #### Properties

 `properties` is the only **required** root-level object.
 Each key describes a property of the expected input.
 In the example, `name` is of the type `string`.
-Note that you never repeat the `properties` keyword other than the first time, in the root.
+Note that you never repeat the `properties` keyword—it's used only in the root.

 #### Allowing or disallowing additional properties